 Rule 711.
-Representation by Supervised Law Students or Graduates
+Representation by Supervised Law Students or Law School Graduates

 - (a) Eligibility.
-A student in a law school approved by the American Bar Association may be certified by the dean of the school to be eligible to perform the services described in paragraph (c) of this rule, if the student satisfies the following requirements: - (1) The student must have received credit for work representing at least one-half of the total hourly credits required for graduation from the law school. - (2) The student must be in good academic standing and be eligible under the school's criteria to undertake the activities authorized herein.
+A student in a law school approved by the American Bar Association may be certified by the dean of the school to be eligible to receive a temporary law license to perform the services described in paragraph (c) of this rule, if the dean of the law school certifies that the student satisfies the following requirements: - (1) The student must have received credit for work representing at least one-half of the total hourly credits required for graduation from the law school. - (2) The student must be in good academic standing and be eligible under the school's criteria to undertake the activities authorized herein.

-A graduate of a law school approved by the American Bar Association who (i) has not yet had an opportunity to take the examinations provided for in Rule 704, (ii) has taken the examinations provided for in Rule 704 but not yet received notification of the results of either examination, or (iii) has taken and passed both examinations provided for in Rule 704 but has not yet been sworn as a member of the Illinois bar may, if the dean of that law school has no objection, be authorized by the Administrative Director of the Illinois Courts to perform the services described in paragraph (c) of this rule.
+A graduate of a law school approved by the American Bar Association who (i) has not yet had an opportunity to take the first Illinois bar examination administered by the Illinois Board of Admissions to the Bar (IBAB) following the student's graduation from law school or the Multistate Professional Responsibility Examination (MPRE), examinations provided for in Rule 704, (ii) has taken the examination, or (iii) has taken and passed both examinations provided for in Rule 704 but has not yet been sworn as a member of the Illinois bar may, if the dean of that law school has no objection, be eligible to receive a temporary law licenseauthorized by the Administrative Director of the Illinois Courts to perform the services described in paragraph (c) of this rule.